hybridly/hybridly/docs/guide/debugging.md

 Hybridly comes with a built-in Vue plugin that integrates with Vue Devtools.
 You may read more about it on the [dedicated documentation](./devtools.md).

+## Using the console

+Hybridly implements [debug](https://github.com/debug-js/debug), a lightweight debug utility that allows logging data.

+To enable logging, you may add the `debug:*` key/value pair to your application's local storage.
+You may also be more specific and chose to only log certain values instead of using `*`.

 ## In tests

 During tests, you may use the `hdd` macro on `TestResponse` instances.